Smurf/smurf-docs/docs/foreman/install.md

 setfacl -R -m u:foreman:rx "$CERT_PATH/../.."
 setfacl -R -m u:foreman-proxy:rx "$CERT_PATH/../.."

+# Restart proxy and apache server
+systemctl restart foreman-proxy
+systemctl restart httpd
 ```

+## Login to Foreman

+With certificates set and dependent services restarted login to your foreman instance using the username `admin` and password provided after `foreman-installer` ran.

-## Configure The Instance
+## Next Step: Configure Repos and Lifecycles

+With Foreman up and running the next step is to add repositories, products, and lifecycles.

-Continue at the [configure Foreman section](quickstart.md#configure-foreman) of the Quickstart Guide to continue.
+Continue to the [configure repos and lifecyles](repos-lifecycles.md) of the docsdocs